banurekhaMohan279/banurekhaMohan279/README.md

 - 💞️ I’m looking to collaborate on my apps displayed in the portfolio
 - 📫 Reach me at ... banurekha279@gmail.com

-Check out the links of some of my past projects :)
+Check out the links of some of my projects :)

 ## [My Portfolio](https://banurekhamohan279.github.io/Banurekha-Mohan-Portfolio/)
 ![Working Model](https://github.com/banurekhaMohan279/Portfolio-V1/blob/master/images/workingModel.gif)